samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 has one child node, with the name of _"child1"_.
 Its child node does _not_ however have a value, which results in its value being _"null"_.

+If you think of these nodes as a sequence of function invocations, from the top to bottom, where all of the nodes are assumed to be referencing slots - You can imagine how the tree structure resulting from parsing Hyperlambda into a graph object can easily be evaluated, due to its recursive nature, making it easy to express idioms such as _"if"_, _"while"_, _"for-each"_, etc ...

+All nodes starting with a _"."_ will be ignored, and not attempted to raised from the Hyperlambda evaluator.
+This has two benefits.

+1. You can create _"hidden"_ slots, that are only accessible from C#.
+2. You can use nodes starting with _"."_ as data nodes, separating function invocations from data.

 ## Slots

 * __[if]__